anishsamant/BlockchainKickstarterApp/README.md

 # BlockchainKickstarterApp
-The project implements the various features of the Kickstarter website using the concept of smart contracts and Blockchain technology.
+The project implements a prototype of a crowd funding website that is triggered by a smart contract written in solidity.

 ### Steps to setup
 #### 1. Clone the repository and cd into the project directory